by Paul du Preez

-I pull out a chair.
-Reluctantly – but what can I do?
+I pull out a chair – reluctantly.
+What else can I do?

 “That’s better.”
-He nods approvingly as I sit.
-“Now, lets order something to eat.”
+Arno nods approvingly.
+“Now, let’s order something to eat.”
 He snaps his fingers and a waitress scurries up.
 White cotton blouse and black pleated mini.
 Tennis shoes and white socks.
 She’s blond, and mechanically brushing wisps of hair from her eyes.

 Where did she come from?
 I can’t help wondering – logic dies hard.

 The smell of coffee and frying bacon floods the deli.
 The clatter of cups, plates.
-“What can I get you?” she chirps, her accent thick with Afrikaaner flavour.
+“What can I get you?” she chirps, her accent thick with Afrikaner flavour.
 She holds out laminated menus.